- Windows 10 Support »

 The procedure for turning off the firewall depends on the firewall software you are using.
 Check the references to turn off the firewall.
 Ensure that you have reconnected the firewall as soon as possible in order to free from hackers, worms or viruses.

 If the problem exists while turning off the firewall, carry on the below steps to turn off all the firewall software.
-Ensure that your firewall is turned on again as soon as possible.
+Ensure that your firewall is turned on again as soon as possible for troubleshooting internet problem and solution.

 Procedure for turning off all firewalls